MK2112/nn-zero-to-hero-notes/T003 - Software in the era of AI/T003 - Software_in_the_era_of_AI - Notes.md

 This analogy is further sharpened by the fact that **LLMs have been enabled to use tools** (calculators, python interpreters, web search, etc.) and even other LLMs to perform tasks.
 Additionally, **LLMs are increasingly multi-modal**: They can interpret text, images, video and audio for peripheral tasks.

 - **What once was Random Access Memory (RAM) is now an LLM's context window.**
-- **What once was a hard drive is now an LLM's knowledge base from all its training and fine-tuning.**
+- **What once was a hard drive is now an LLM's knowledge base, attained from all the training and fine-tuning.**

 It seems that the way LLMs are currently provided and utilized is similar to how computers were used in the 1960s and 70s: No client, all centralized, a mainframe with all resources centralized, everybody who wants to can get a share of that distinct resource. **We time-share LLMs like 60s' mainframes.**